Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Conclusion

 \section{Conclusion}

-We presented a novel formulation for estimating the relative rotation between a pair of images.
+We present a novel formulation for estimating the relative rotation between a pair of images.
 In particular, we study the estimation of rotations between images with small and no overlap.
-We propose an attention-based approach using a Transformer-Encoder to calculate the cross-attention between image pair embedding maps, which outperforms the previous use of 4D correlation volumes \cite{RAFT,Cai2021Extreme}.
-Our framework is end-to-end trainable and optimizes a regression loss.
-It has been experimentally shown to outperform previous SOTA schemes \cite {Cai2021Extreme} on multiple datasets used in contemporary works. in particular, for the challenging small and nonoverlapping cases.
+We propose an attention-based approach using a Transformer-Encoder to calculate the cross-attention between image pair embedding maps, which outperforms the previous use of 4D correlation volumes \cite{RAFT,Cai2021Extreme} and a decoder-decoder mechanism to estimate the output quaternion.
+Our framework can be trained end-to-end and optimizes a regression loss.
+It has been experimentally shown to outperform previous SOTA schemes \cite {Cai2021Extreme} on multiple datasets used in contemporary work.
+In particular, for the challenging small and nonoverlapping cases.

 { }